top of page

 Minimum number of students: 4

-Homework: Students will be encouraged to recite memorized verses before meals during the week.
+Homework: Students will be encouraged to recite memorized verses or poetry.

 DRAMA FUN 1st-2nd